Global Political Economy MA

 You’ll be able to construct clear arguments, critically assess different options for action, analyse policy documents, write research reports and give presentations.
 You’ll also be trained to make decisions in complex and unpredictable situations.

 Our course equips you for various career paths.
-Compatible careers include working in international development agencies, international organisations, governments, politics, NGOs, research organisations, policy-making, companies, sectoral/economic analysis, media, and academia.
+Compatible careers include working in international development agencies, international organisations, governments, politics, NGOs, research organisations, policy-making, companies, sectoral or economic analysis, media, and academia.

 Careers support